openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Sections 6.1 and 6.2 of [@VC_DATA] define how Verifiable Credentials MAY or MAY NOT use JSON-LD.
 As acknowledged in Section 4.1 of [@VC_DATA], implementations can behave differently regarding processing of the `@context` property whether JSON-LD is used or not.

-This specification therefore differentiates the following three Credential formats for W3C Verifiable Credentials:
+This specification therefore differentiates between the following three Credential formats for W3C Verifiable Credentials:

 * VC signed as a JWT, not using JSON-LD (`jwt_vc_json`)
 * VC signed as a JWT, using JSON-LD (`jwt_vc_json-ld`)
-* VC secured using Data Integrity, using JSON-LD, with proof suite requiring Linked Data canonicalization (`ldp_vc`)
+* VC secured using Data Integrity, using JSON-LD, with a proof suite requiring Linked Data canonicalization (`ldp_vc`)

 Note: VCs secured using Data Integrity MAY NOT necessarily use JSON-LD and MAY NOT necessarily use proof suites requiring Linked Data canonicalization.
 Credential Format Profiles for them may be defined in the future versions of this specification.